Uan-Yuan/xiaorui-xue.github.io/_pages/about.md

 👩🏻‍💻I currently hold the role of Senior Researcher at [Parent Lab Inc.](https://www.parentlab.com/)

-🎓I graduated from Vanderbilt University.
+🎓As a graduate of Vanderbilt University with a master's degree in international education policy and management(IEPM), I am equipped with the knowledge and data analysis skills needed to make a positive impact in the field of education.

 📖My research interests revolve around leveraging educational technology to enhance child learning and promote educational equity.

-📒In addition to my focus on educational technology, I have broad interests in early childhood education, the learning sciences, and interventions that involve policies, families, schools, and communities.
+📒In addition to my focus on learning sciences, I have broad interests in human-computer interaction, early childhood education, STEM education, spatial ability, and interventions that involve policies, families, schools, and communities.

 # Selected Research Experiences